-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, DeWitt is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Because occupations involving physical labor dominate the local economy, DeWitt is generally considered to be a blue-collar town.
+35.57% of the DeWitt workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, DeWitt is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in DeWitt who work in sales jobs (13.30%), office and administrative support (9.76%), and food service (8.46%).
+There are especially a lot of people living in DeWitt who work in sales jobs (12.38%), office and administrative support (9.23%), and management occupations (6.55%).

-DeWitt is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, DeWitt does not have a public transit system used by locals to get to and from work.

-DeWitt is an extremely ethnically-diverse city.
+DeWitt is a very ethnically-diverse city.
 The people who call DeWitt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of DeWitt residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in DeWitt include Irish, English, French , and Dutch.
+Important ancestries of people in DeWitt include Irish, English, French , and European.

 The most common language spoken in DeWitt is English.
 Other important languages spoken here include Spanish and French.